 The product at this stage is called green coffee which is just regular coffee beans that are unroasted and raw.
 Exporting the green coffee to various locations across the world takes it to its next stage in production – roasting.

 Roasting in the country of import and consumption keeps the coffee as fresh as possible for longer.
-Also, roasting provides the coffee’s unique taste and aroma.
-It’s important to roast to a very specific time and temperature to ensure a smooth taste.
+It’s important to roast to a very specific time and temperature to ensure a smooth taste and aroma.

 Most roasting machines have a temperature of around 550° F, and there are three predominant types of roast that range from light, medium and dark.
 Light coffees will be roasted for short amounts of time, and dark roasts, for longer to intensify the taste.

-The grind is next up.
-The coffee is ground from coarse to fine depending on the brewing method.
-This process is time sensitive as once ground, the many aromas are immediately released as they react with the air and oxidise.
-It’s revealed in studies that in only 15 minutes, ground coffee will have lost about 60% of its aroma so if you can, grind your own beans!
+After roasting, coffee is ground from coarse to fine depending on the chosen brewing method.
+Grinding is time-sensitive, so once ground, the many aromas are immediately released as they react with the air and oxidise.
+Studies reveal that in only 15 minutes, ground coffee will have lost about 60% of its aroma.

 Brew and enjoy